Skip to content

 • After filing, the claimant has the right to enforce the lien.
 New Mexico does not require claimants to serve the lien to the property owner as filing suffices.
 The claimant has two years to enforce the lien.

-Before buying property, you want to learn as much as possible about it.
-Use property records to fill in any blanks, check the value, insurance, and taxes, and look for any liens or other negative items.
+Before buying property in New Mexico, you should learn as much as possible about it.
+Use property records to fill in gaps, check the value, insurance, and taxes, and look for liens or other negative items.

 When selling property in New Mexico, you must disclose to any potential buyers any material defects you are aware of, such as a leaky roof, crumbling foundation, or the use of asbestos or lead paint in the home.